sambdavidson/2048-clone-solver/README.md

 If a new high score is found, the `long` that represents that history of moves is saved.
 After trying all moves to a given turn depth, the program returns the first move associated with the highest scoring history.

 The solver is at most adequate.
 Because of the random generation of tiles which the solver does not take into account for, the best move is only a rough estimate.
-I would say this solver is better than a beginner but much worse than an experience player.
+I would say this solver is better than a beginner but much worse than an experienced player.
 It has never gotten close to the 2048 tile but has beaten my personal high score before.
 I am very bad at 2048.